epfml/personalized-collaborative-llms/README.md

 3. For clearer visualisation on wandb, we used a different project for each dataset.
 4. The number of clients used can be changed but there is a specific range for each dataset (maximum 20 clients and must be a multiple of the number of categories it has).
-5. Trust possible value to aggregate the models:
+5. Trust-based collaboration weight to aggregate the models:
    - "none": only local training
-   - "naive": using weights 1/N
+   - "naive": using collaboration weights 1/N
    - "static": using theoretical fixed weights as described in the paper
-   - "dynamic": our strategy 1, based on weight similarity
+   - "dynamic": our strategy 1, based on model similarity
    - "dynamic-ref": our strategy 2, based on validation performance
    - "dynamic-token": our strategy 3, based on prediction similarity